"Minorities and women are significantly underrepresented in the Technology Industry. I am going to change that"

 I realized I needed to be an even stronger agent for social change.
 After graduating from UC Berkeley, I sunset the record label to focus on defying barriers youth face when trying to reach their potential.
 The same barriers I had once faced.

-It was through these circumstances that 1600 Avenue 501c3 non-profit was born.
+It was through these circumstances that the vision for the 1600 Avenue 501c3 non-profit was born based in Silicon Valley and Los Angeles.
 Its flagship agenda was The Hip Hop Leaders Program.